sabanyelkenci/html-css-git-exercises/week-3/28-git-conflict/readme.md

 Follow the instructions below to create a merge conflict and then learn how to solve the problem.

 > _Hint: There are many ways this exercise can cause problems if you don't follow the steps precisely.
-If you are confused at any time, ask a mentor for help._
+If you are confused at any time, ask a classmate or coach for help._

 In [exercise 15](/week-2/15-git-merge) you created and merged a pull request to change the links to `orangered`.
 But your boss is still not happy.
 She wants to try a purple colour (`fuchsia`).